Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/using-terrain-testnet.md

 Terrain also scaffolds a very simple front-end.

-1. In the Terra Station Chrome extension, [switch the network to `testnet`](../../../learn/terra-station/testnet.md).
+1. In the Daodiseo Station Chrome extension, [switch the network to `testnet`](../../../learn/daodiseo-station/testnet.md).

 2. To use the front end, run the following commands in order.
-The terrain sync-refs command copies your deployed contract addresses to the front-end part of the codebase.
+The daodiseoin sync-refs command copies your deployed contract addresses to the front-end part of the codebase.

    ```
    cd frontend